keqichen/keqichen.github.io/src/pages/about.md

 Outside work, I experiment with UE5 for game development and React Native for mobile apps.
 When I'm not coding, you'll find me painting, bouldering or gaming.

-Feel free to reach out if you’d like to collaborate or chat.
+I love working with people who truly care about their craft and bring passion to what they build.
+Feel free to reach out if you'd like to collaborate or chat — and if you notice anything I could improve in a post, please tell me :)